cyrilletuzi/typescript-strictly-typed/README.md

 # TypeScript Strictly Typed

-Configure TypeScript, ESLint, and optionally Angular to ensure fully typed code.
+Configure TypeScript, ESLint or Biome, and optionally Angular to ensure fully typed code.
 Because `strict` mode is not enough.

 A [blog post](https://medium.com/@cyrilletuzi/typescript-strictly-typed-strict-mode-is-not-enough-40df698e2deb?source=friends_link&sk=00f968af095e7615f7220314df280a1b) explains the motivation of this lib.